-Each year's OMAAP tests are built from previously administered items contained in the OCCT operational test forms.
+OMAAP tests are built from previously administered items contained in the OCCT operational test forms.

-Items from the OCCT are modified and reviewed by committees of educators to be used on the Modified assessments.
+Items from the OCCT were modified and reviewed by committees of educators to be used on the Modified assessments.
 The following table illustrates the modification rules that are used for each subject area.